Precision-Medical-Imaging-Group/HOPE-Segmenter-Kids/docs/index.md

 * For more information, collaboration, or to receive the model in a Docker container for testing on large datasets locally, please contact **Prof. Marius George Linguraru** [mlingura@childrensnational.org](mailto:mlingura@childrensnational.org) with details on your intended use.

+I have read the instructions and agree with the terms.
+[Return to the application](https://caring-dragon-creative.ngrok-free.app/).